-The professional phase of physical therapy education begins in late May each year.
 The following courses are offered once each year during the semester listed and must be taken in sequence.
 Consequently, each course must be successfully completed before the student is allowed to progress in the curriculum.

 Summer Semester Course Credit Hours

 AHPT 5204 Healthcare Issues and Ethics 2

 AHPT 5202 Principles of Kinesiology 2

 AHPT 5500 Human Anatomy 5